Nritya-Lang/book/src/std/06-std-fmt.md

 fmt.template(string) -> string
 ```
 Takes a template string, evaluates it, and returns the final string.
 Does **not** modify the original string.
 A template string contains snippets of code in between the usual string content.
-These snippets of code must be valid Feral expressions and enclosed between opening and closing **braces** (`{<expression here>}`).
+These snippets of code must be valid Nritya expressions and enclosed between opening and closing **braces** (`{<expression here>}`).

 Example:
 ```